elmurie/proj-html-vuejs/README.md

 You can see my own version <a href="https://morieri-theme.netlify.app">at this link<a/>.<br/>

 I have used **Vue.js** and the **vue-kinesis** library.<br/>

+P.S. :
+  You get sympathy points if you find the easter egg :smiling_imp:

 <details>
   <summary>Screenshots</summary>